Saturday, March 11, 2023

 When we think we have something in hand that fits well with our uniqueness, it also needs a test drive to see if it actually works.
 And as time goes along, and as different psychological receptors get expressed, the chosen framework for living may need continued tweaks.

-Find or build a framework for living that fits our uniqueness, and
+1. find or build a framework for living that fits our uniqueness, and

-And of course, if it does turn out that if we do continue to exist forever (but in a perverse way, we are better off not knowing that), that would be an added bonus.
-But if not, with the right framework for living, we would have lived a fulfilling and a wonderful life, and would not have been bullied by active PROMs.
+With the right framework for living, we would have lived a fulfilling and a wonderful life, and would not have been bullied by active PROMs.

 Ciao.